harrier-27b: Can 27B Parameters Beat zembed-1?

 ModelNDCG@10Recall@10Recall@100

 So what separates them?
-On NDCG@10, very little — less than 0.25% across the trio (though it’s worth noting that harrier still comes out worst).
+On NDCG@10, not much — roughly one point across the trio (though it’s worth noting that harrier still comes out worst).
 But NDCG@10 is not the whole story.

 Head-to-Head: zembed-1 vs harrier-27b

 Averages, of course, can obscure as much as they reveal.
 So let us go dataset by dataset.
-Our evals dashboard covers 24 datasets drawn from three MTEB task categories — retrieval, reranking, and instruction retrieval — spanning legal (AILAStatutes, LegalBench), medical (CovidRetrieval, TRECCOVID), multilingual (MIRACL, MLQA, Belebele, WikipediaRetrieval), and technical domains (StackOverflowQA, SCIDOCS), among others.
+Our evals dashboard covers 28 datasets drawn from three MTEB task categories — retrieval, reranking, and instruction retrieval — spanning legal (AILAStatutes, LegalBench), medical (CovidRetrieval, TRECCOVID), financial (FiQA, FinQA), (MIRACL, MLQA, Belebele, WikipediaRetrieval), and technical domains (StackOverflowQA, SCIDOCS), among others.

-The pattern of where each model wins is telling. zembed-1 dominates on instruction retrieval (Core17, News21, Robust04 — tasks which require parsing nuanced query intent, not merely matching keywords), medical and legal domains (CovidRetrieval, LegalBench, TRECCOVID), and technology (StackOverflowQA). harrier-27b, for its part, shows strength on multilingual reranking and a handful of niche benchmarks (RuBQReranking, Russian paragraph reranking; and TwitterHjerne, Danish Twitter retrieval).
+The pattern of where each model wins is telling. zembed-1 dominates on (Core17, News21, Robust04 — tasks which require parsing nuanced query intent, not merely matching keywords), medical and legal domains (CovidRetrieval, LegalBench, TRECCOVID), finance (FiQA2018, FinQARetrieval), and technology (StackOverflowQA). harrier-27b, for its part, shows strength on multilingual reranking and a handful of niche benchmarks (RuBQReranking, Russian paragraph reranking; and TwitterHjerne, Danish Twitter retrieval).

 Datasetzembed-1harrier-27bDelta